-To find out more about the protected characteristic of Sex, see the Acas website page on Sex discrimination.
+To find out more about the protected characteristic of Sex, see the Acas website page on Sex discrimination, and the Acas guide, Sex discrimination: key points for the workplace.

 Sexual orientation

 The Equality Act protects employees from discrimination, harassment and victimisation because of sexual orientation.
 It applies equally to bisexual, gay, heterosexual and lesbian orientations.
 For example, an employer must ensure that an employee who is perceived to be bisexual (whether they are or are not is irrelevant) is not bullied by colleagues.